Child Care COVID-19 Guidance

 - Emergency preparedness and response planning for emergencies resulting from a natural disaster or a human-caused event, including violence at a facility

 - Handling and storage of hazardous materials and the appropriate disposal of bio-contaminants, including blood and other bodily fluids or waste

 - Precautions when transporting children, if transportation is provided

-If you have further questions regarding whether a particular course will count for these requirements, please email Nancy Johnson for child care homes or Susan Merys for child care centers and school age programs.
+If you have further questions regarding whether a particular course will count for these requirements, please email Nancy Johnson for child care homes or Jill Reed for child care centers and school-age programs.

-To enroll in one of our classes, please register at Child Care Education/Classes
+To enroll in one of our classes, please register at Child Care Licensing Classes.

 Child Care Facility Compliance Search

-To view regulatory compliance history of your child care provider go to the KDHE Online Portal.
+To view regulatory compliance history of your child care provider, visit the KDHE Online Portal.

 Child Care Facility Complaints